bahim22/work/Docs2/AplusDoc.md

 - Standards-based protocol that sits on top of TCP/IP allowing clients to do  directory server operations:
 - storing and retrieving data, searching for data matching a given set of criteria, authenticating clients, etc.
 - Uses TCP port 389 for unencrypted communication & 636 for LDAP over a TLS-encrypted channel

-- d
-- d
+>>

-- IEEE 802.11 is a set of protocols within the IEEE 802 WLAN standards that specifies wireless protocols
+    IEEE 802.11 is a set of protocols within the IEEE 802 WLAN standards that specifies wireless protocols
-- d

 ___